blackchip-org/lfs-rpm/README.md

 - `last-success`: Name of the last package that was built successfully
 - `<stage>/<package>.log`: Standard output and standard error capture of *rpmbuild* and *rpm* for that package.

+## And beyond...

+To build packages beyond the initial set required to boot the operating system, it is helpful to start using dependency tracking and resolution provided by `rpm` and `dnf`.
+Stage 3 continues onward to build the packages necessary to get a minimal `dnf` version 5 executable:

+    ./lfs 2 export
+    ./lfs 3 init
+    ./lfs 3 build

+The stage 3 container now has a little over 100 packages installed at this point.
+Each step along the way has been adding more and more packages to satisfy dependencies for later packages in the build.
+It is now time to create a podman image dedicated to building individual packages instead of an entire operating system.

+The image is going to be pruned down to basic tools needed for building.
+These can be found in `containers/lfs-pod/mkpod.pkg.txt`.
+To create this image, run:

+    ./lfs 3 mkpod
+    ./pod init

+The `pod` script is going to be used from now on instead of the `lfs` script.
+Configuration for this environment can be found in `pod-env`.
+Right now it only contains the build arch and the dist tag which is chaging from `lfs12` to `pod12`.
+If you would like to customize the build to use your own dist tag, create a `local-pod.env` file and add to it *pod_dist* with the name of your choosing.

+Builds in this environment are going to now require the use of `BuildRequires` directives in the spec files to load dependencies that are not found in `mkpod.pkg.txt`.
+The `pod` script now creates a brand new podman container for each build and the results of those builds are added to a dnf repository which can be used for later build requirements.

+A full rebuild of all packages included in stage 3 can be done with:

+    ./pod build recipes/rebuild.pkg.txt

 ## Final Notes